Nesma-Mostafa/RNA_Kmers/Scripts/README.md

   - install keras
   - if keras.hson is not exist in the /keras/keras.json Keras has to be imported
   - import keras to make sure it is successfully installed.

+- ```install_JellyFish.sh```  this script to install jellyfish just issuing the 2 lines which will install it directly

+- ```Count_Kmers.sh``` this script for using the jellyfish to count kmers and get the frequencies so it must be excuted in the same order
+ - divide the fasta dataset file into k-mers **reads.fasta** shoud be replaced with the name of the datasetfile
+ - get the histogram of k-mers frequencies and write the output to file **OutputFile** may be replaced with any file name
+ - it is optional and may be commented by **;** or **#**, it is only for search on specific k-mer to make sure that the returned   k-mers is correct